Inca architecture: Characteristics

+Another popular feature of Inca architecture is the qullqa, or what was once storehouses for grain and other crops.

 Inca architecture is widely known for its fine masonry, which features precisely cut and shaped stones closely fitted without mortar ("dry").
 However, despite this fame, most Inca buildings were actually made out of fieldstone and adobe as described above.
 In the 1940s, American archaeologist John H. Rowe classified Inca fine masonry in two types: coursed, which features rectangular shaped stones, and polygonal, which features blocks of irregular shape.
 Forty years later, Peruvian architect Santiago Agurto established four subtypes by dividing the categories identified by Rowe: